||Women and men, girls and boys, and vulnerable groups

 Due to ongoing and protracted conflict, explosives can be found in large areas of land throughout Yemen – including areas where most of the population lives.
 Reaching those who require the most assistance demands care and planning.

-The UNDP Mine Action Project uses both prevention and response measures including risk education, land mine clearance and assistance to victims and explosive ordnance survey and clearance operations.
-It also helps improve skills and abilities within the National Mine Action Committee (NMAC), Yemen Executive Mine Action Center (YEMAC), and Yemen Mine Action Central Committee (YMACC) so that they can better protect Yemenis and communities.
+The UNDP Mine Action Project uses both prevention and response measures including risk education, assistance to victims and explosive ordnance survey and clearance operations.
+It also helps to improve skills and abilities within the National Mine Action Committee (NMAC), the Yemeni Executive Mine Action Center (YEMAC), and the Yemen Mine Action Co-ordination Centre (YMACC), so that they can better protect people and communities.

 This project is designed to realize four practical outcomes:

 - Land is mapped and the impact of explosives is assessed.

 - Communities are aware and understand the threat of explosives.

 - Those who have already been injured by explosives are assisted to regain social and financial stability.